The Real Housewives

-The Real Housewives is an American reality television franchise that began on March 21, 2006 with The Real Housewives of Orange County.
-Each installment of the franchise documents the personal and professional lives of a group of affluent women residing in or around a certain city or geographic region.
-11 different series have been produced in the United States, with another 21 international adaptations.
-(Though one U.S. production, The Real Housewives of Dubai, is set outside of the U.S.) The American series are primarily broadcast on Bravo, with one installment broadcast on Peacock.
+The Real Housewives is an American reality television franchise that began on March 21, 2006, with The Real Housewives of Orange County.
+Each installment of the franchise documents the personal and professional lives of a group of affluent women residing in a certain city or geopolitical region.
+Ten different series have been produced in the United States, with an announced eleventh.
+There are 21 international adaptations in addition.
+The American series is broadcast on Bravo; previously, the Miami installment aired for a time on Peacock.

 The first international adaptation, The Real Housewives of Athens, premiered on March 4, 2011.
-The longest-running international adaptation is The Real Housewives of Cheshire, which has aired 15 seasons.
+The longest-running international edition is The Real Housewives of Cheshire, which is currently airing its eighteenth season.

-The American franchise has led to 27 spin-off series in all; the most successful, Vanderpump Rules, has itself had a number of spin-offs.
+The American franchise has led to 27 spin-off series in all; the most successful one being Vanderpump Rules, which has itself had a number of spin-offs.